winitzki/scall/tutorial/programming_dhall.md

 This function is typical of "applicative functors", which we will study later in this book.
 As long as the recursion scheme `F` is applicative, we will be able to implement `hylo_T` for `F`.

+*** example of usage ***

 ### Converting from the least fixpoint to the greatest fixpoint

 A hylomorphisms can be seen as a conversion from the greatest fixpoint to the least fixpoint of the same recursion scheme.
 Previous sections showed how to adapt hylomorphisms to recursion-less Dhall programming style.

-The converse transformation (from the least fixpoint to the greatest fixpoint) can be implemented in Dhall directly, because the least fixpoint already limits recursion.
+The converse transformation (from the least fixpoint to the greatest fixpoint) can be implemented in Dhall directly, without changing the type signature.
+Creating a value of the type `GFix F` requires a value of some type `t` and a function of type `t → F t`.
+The least fixpoint type `Church F` already has that function (`unfix`).

 ***